-Capacity and Accessibility Growth at Matatā will be influenced by increased employment opportunities in Kawerau, Rangiuru Business Park and Whakatāne township.
+Capacity and accessibility Growth at Matatā will be influenced by increased employment opportunities in Kawerau, Rangiuru Business Park and Whakatāne township.
 There are likely to be localised capacity constraints at key intersections that will require infrastructure investment.
-Safety Increasing traffic volumes along State Highway 2 which runs through the settlement will require investment in the road infrastructure to reduce safety risks at intersections and for walkers and cyclists crossing this main thorough fare.
-Resilience State Highway 2 west of Matatā is vulnerable to landslides, localised flooding and coastal inundation with the road susceptible to closures.
-NZTA will need to investigate options to improve resilience along this route.
+Safety Increasing traffic volumes along SH 2 which runs through the settlement will require investment in the road infrastructure to reduce safety risks at intersections and for walkers and cyclists crossing this main thorough Resilience State Highway 2 west of Matatā is vulnerable to landslides, localised flooding and coastal inundation with the road susceptible to closures.
+New Zealand Transport Agency will need to investigate options to improve resilience along this route.